 The Fourth of July is just around the corner.
 The City of Edgerton wants residents to remain safe and follow the rules and regulations for setting off fireworks.

-Under municipal code, fireworks are not allowed to be discharged on public streets or alleys or in any public park.
+Under municipal code, fireworks are not allowed to be discharged on public streets or alleys, within 1,000 feet of any school or City building, or in any public park.
 Bottle rockets and M80s are illegal in Kansas and extremely dangerous.
 The use or sale of these banned fireworks is considered a crime under Kansas law.
-Fireworks cannot be set off within 1,000 feet of any school or City building.
+Do not throw fireworks at other people or at vehicles.

 The City allows fireworks to be sold between June 27 and July 4, from 8:00 a.m. to midnight.
 Vendors must obtain a permit from the City and have an inspection prior to beginning sales.

 To help the public celebrate safely, the Kansas Office of the State Fire Marshal offers the following tips for the safe use of fireworks:

 - Have an adult supervise all fireworks activities

 - Light from a solid, flat and stable platform

 - Light only one firework at a time

 - Make sure fireworks debris is cooled off completely before disposing